 A spinal cord injury usually begins with a sudden, traumatic blow to the spine that fractures or dislocates vertebrae.
-The damage begins at the moment a spine injury occurs when displaced bone fragments, disc material or ligaments bruise or tear into spinal cord tissue.
+The spine is injured when displaced bone fragments, disc material or ligaments bruise or tear into spinal cord tissue.

 A spine injury doesn’t necessarily sever the spinal cord.
 Instead, the injury may cause fractures and compression of the vertebrae.
 This can destroy nerve cells that carry signals along the spinal cord between the brain and the rest of the body.
 Most of the spinal cord damage occurs at the time of the spine injury, although swelling in the first 24 hours may worsen the condition, either temporarily or permanently.
 Some injuries will allow almost complete recovery.
 Others will leave a patient paralyzed.